claires99/movie-rating-predictor/README.md

-# signal-processing-paper
+# movie-rating-predictor
-LaTeX for the paper for final project in ENGR190AV, Signal Processing.
+LaTeX for the paper for our final project in ENGR190AV, Signal Processing.
 Spring 2021.